BC-1616/Cook-and-Compile/README.md

 Delete meal plan
 - On the day view, you can use the button `Delete Meal Plan` to delete the plan for each meal of that specific day.
 You can also use the red button next to each meal to delete them individually as well.

+Shopping Lists
+- On either the day or the week view, you can view what your shopping list would be considering the recipes you have in your meal plan.

 ## Tech Stack

 This app utilizes the following technologies: